-Depreciation and amortization expenses on property, plant and equipment, including depreciation of assets acquired through capital leases, for the years ended December 31, 2017, 2016, and 2015 was \$12.6 million, \$13.2 million, and \$11.4 million, respectively.
+Depreciation and amortization expenses on property, plant and equipment for the years ended December 31, 2018, 2017, and 2016 was \$8.8 million, \$12.6 million, and \$13.2 million, respectively.

 In November 2017, Bayer announced that the Phase 3 Amikacin Inhale clinical program did not meet its primary endpoint or key secondary endpoints and, in December 2017, Bayer terminated our related collaboration agreement.
 Under this collaboration, we were responsible for the development, manufacturing and supply of our proprietary nebulizer device included in the Amikacin product and had acquired specific manufacturing equipment for this purpose.
-As a result of the termination of the program, in the three months ended December 31, 2017, we wrote off program specific manufacturing equipment with an original cost of \$23.4 million and a net book value of \$15.1 million.
-We expect to complete the disposal of this equipment in the first quarter of 2018.
+As a result of the termination of the program, in the three months ended December 31, 2017, we expensed program specific manufacturing equipment with an original cost of \$23.4 million and a net book value of \$15.1 million.
+We completed the disposal of this equipment in the first quarter of 2018.
 In addition, in the three months ended December 31, 2017, we incurred approximately \$0.9 million of other program termination costs related to our manufacturing obligations.